ustincameron/ocr-to-api-example/express-app/README.md

 The application is composed of two main parts that run concurrently:

 1.  **Express.js REST API:** A robust API for performing CRUD operations on Orders and logging user activity.
+All endpoints are protected and require a bearer token.
 2.  **MCP Server:** A protocol server that wraps the Express API, exposing its key features as callable "tools" for AI environments like Cursor.

 ## Features